Skip to main content

 File your hearing request

 You have the right to contest the decision to transfer or discharge you from a nursing home.
-You must file a Request for a Hearing with the Illinois Department of Public Health within 10 days after receiving the transfer or discharge notice.
+You must file a Request for a Hearing When the parties in a case present their sides of a case to a judge or other officer with the Illinois Department of Public Health within 10 days after receiving the transfer or discharge notice.
 If you want to contest the proposed transfer or discharge, the Facility will provide you a Request for Hearing form and a pre-addressed envelope.
 This should be mailed to:

 The Department of Public Health